JorelAli/ForteLangPrime/README.md

 - [Elm](https://elm-lang.org), a purely functional language primarily used in web-development
 - [Haskell](https://www.haskell.org/), an advanced, purely functional programming language

-And finally, ForteLangPrime's design is also heavily worked around trying to surpass current similar solutions, namely:

-- Scala - Currently an impure functional language
-- Kotlin - Unnecessary bloat with standard functions

-### Why Java?

-Java is compatible with all operating systems.
-You write code once and can run it anywhere.
-So far, I've not found any programming language that also has this feature (I'm dismissing things that also run on the JVM, like Scala) that works as reliably as Java does.
-Since I have a very strong understanding of Java, my main aims are to create some well-optimised bytecode such that it's fully compatible with Java (as opposed to say, Kotlin or Groovy, which requires additional libraries (e.g. Kotlin Runtime/Standard Library)).

 ### Goals

+The goals for ForteLang′ is better described in my [blog post](https://www.jorel.dev/blog/Making-A-Better-Programming-Language/#a-new-language-design), but the summary is as follows:

-- A purely functional Java-compatible programming language The main aim is to write a 'library' language that is compatible with Java, but also maintaining purity.
-In order to do so, ForteLangPrime only allows functions to be called from other ForteLangPrime files and not from regular Java files.
+- **A purely functional Java-compatible programming language.** The main aim is to write a 'library' language that is compatible with Java, but also maintaining purity.
+In order to do so, ForteLang′ only allows functions to be called from other ForteLang′ files and not from regular Java files.
-- Less bloat
-  Current implementations of functional languages that run on the JVM require absurd amounts of additional standard libraries and extra code added to classes (such as metadata, getters/setters etc.).
-ForteLangPrime is designed to require an incredibly small (if possible non-existent) standard library and aims not to add any unnecessary bloatiness to the compiled class files
+- **Less bloat.** Current implementations of functional languages that run on the JVM require absurd amounts of additional standard libraries and extra code added to classes (such as metadata, getters/setters etc.).
+ForteLang′ is designed to require an incredibly small (if possible non-existent) standard library and aims not to add any unnecessary bloatiness to the compiled class files
--
+- **Lazy evaluation**
+- **A compiled language.** Compiling directly to Java bytecode gives it the best interoperability with Java.
+Also, I want to apply the stuff I've learnt into actually making a compiled language instead of an interpreted language

 ### Core concepts/features

-- [ ] Compiles down to Java Bytecode
+- Compiles down to Java Bytecode
-- [ ] Statically typed
+- Statically typed
-- [ ] Lazily evaluated
+- Lazily evaluated
-- [ ] Set data structure (like Nix)
-- [ ] Doesn't require indentation to declare scope (like Java)
-- [ ] Purely functional (like Haskell)
+- Purely functional

 ### Other sneaky features

-- Ability to nest comment blocks within comment blocks (like Haskell)
-- Pattern matching (like Haskell)
-- Type aliases (like Elm)
+ForteLang′ also plans on having the following features:

+- Nested comments
+- Algebraic data types
 - Function pipes AKA the `|>` operator (like Elm)
 - Record updating (like Elm).
 For example:
   ```python
   point = { x = 2; y = 3; }    ## {x=2, y=3}
   newPoint = { point | x = 3; } ## {x=3, y=3}
   ```

 -----